yanwucai/azure-rtos-opcua/README.md

 1. After the building is completed, depress Ctrl+Shift+P and select Tasks: Run Task again.
 Select Build open62541 Project.

+## Running the project

 Follow the steps below to run the examples.

-### server
+### OPC UA Server on Azure RTOS

 This example runs a simple OPC UA server on Azure RTOS.
-The OPC UA client from open62541 will connect to the server using TCP and read the variable holding the server current time.
+The OPC UA client for Linux will connect to the server using TCP and read the variable holding the server current time.

 1. Depress Ctrl+Shift+P to activate the command palette, then select Tasks: Run Task and then select Run Azure RTOS OPC UA Project.
 Select server to run the server example.
     The terminal window should output the log that the server is listening on the network.